apache/cordova-cli/README.md

 # Examples

 ## Creating a new cordova project
-This example shows how to create a project from scratch named KewlApp with iOS and android platform support, and includes a plugin called Kewlio. the project will livein ~/MyProjects/KewlApp
+This example shows how to create a project from scratch named KewlApp with iOS and Android platform support, and includes a plugin named Kewlio.
+The project will live in ~/MyProjects/KewlApp

 ```
 $ cordova create ~/KewlApp